 After an exhaustive effort during my 8 days in New Brunswick, I found my number one lobster roll in lovely Alma at the Alma boathouse!
 And ideally, take advantage of their lunchtime offer of a lobster roll and a bowl of their fantastic seafood chowder!

-The Algonquin St Andrews
+5. The Algonquin – St Andrews

 The Algonquin Saint Andrews was larger than my normal boutique hotel preference but it had all of my favourite boutique hotel elements – it was unique, it had a sense of place, it was buzzing and charming and there were loads of little lovely touches.
-Ok, there is a lot to cover with the Algonquin hotel so let’s get going!
+Ok, there is a lot to cover with the Algonquin hotel so let’s get going! [separator type=”thick”]

 The Algonquin Hotel History